-Professor implied committing sex assault is a right of passage for men.
+Professor implied committing sex assault is a rite of passage for men.
 Now he says that was satire

 Related Content

-- Professor implied committing sex assault is a right of passage for men.
+- Professor implied committing sex assault is a rite of passage for men.
 Now he says that was satire

 - Pauley Perrette implies 'multiple physical assaults' led her to quit 'NCIS'